echamudi/cham-jp-deck/README.md

 - Words from **JMdict** that don't have frequency tags but appear in ManyThings examples, Wanikani vocabs, Core 6K, Core 10K, and Tanos JLPT vocabs,
 - Kanji letters from **KANJIDIC** from kanken 10 to kanken 1.

+### How the items are sorted?

+Firstly, all kanji letters are sorted by kanji kentei level.
+Inside each level, kanji letters are sorted by frequency.
+And then, after each kanji, sample vocabs are added based on the learned kanji items.

 ### What is JMdict frequency tag

 Taken from https://www.edrdg.org/jmdict/edict_doc.html